Are you searching for a new spinning reel? They make an excellent addition to any tackle box.

 After reviewing dozens of reels in multiple categories, we have narrowed down the field.
 Hopefully one of these reels will fit your specific needs and your price range.
 If not, at least they will provide a benchmark against which others can be measured.

-Top Spinning Reels Under $100 of 2018: Outdoor Empire Reviews
+The 3 Top Cheap Spinning Reels of 2018: Outdoor Empire Reviews

-These are our top recommendations for spinning reels under $100 of 2018:
+These are our top recommendations for budget spinning reels of 2018:

-- Best overall: Get Shimano Spirex 1000FG (Read 40+ Amazon customer reviews)
+- Best overall: Get the Shimano Spirex 1000FG (Read 40+ Amazon customer reviews)

-- Best for saltwater: Get PENN Battle II 5000 (Read 550+ Amazon customer reviews
+- Best for saltwater: Get the PENN Battle II 5000 (Read 550+ Amazon customer reviews

 *Looking for a specific feature?
 Check out our quick-reference chart below: